 This policy applies to all University of Oregon employees, officials, and agents.
 It does not in any way alter the requirements contained in the Financial Conflict of Interest in Research Policy (II.06.01) or the Inventions, License Agreements, Educational & Professional Materials Development, Patents & Copyrights Policy (II.07.02).

-2001 Edited and approval recommended by President’s Staff
+2001 - Edited and approval recommended by university president's staff

-5/1995 Revised and approval recommended by President’s Staff
+May 1995 - Revised and approval recommended by the university president's staff

 Teaching, research, administration, and public service are essential to the mission of the University of Oregon.
 The function of the University is enhanced by ethical relationships between employees and outside entities.
 The University encourages employees to engage in outside activities that advance the mission of the University with the expectation that those activities be proactively disclosed, when required by this policy, if they would or could present a conflict of interest (defined below) so they can be managed in a manner that protects integrity, ensures legal compliance, and promotes good stewardship of public resources.